 - “My doctor just told me that I have something.
-There’s a chance you have it to.”
+There’s a chance you have it, too.”

 If you prefer to remain anonymous

-If you’re worried about talking to your current or previous partners, ask your provider about contact tracing.
+If you’re worried about talking with your current or previous partners, ask your doctor about contact tracing.

 Mouthwash has long been believed to be able to cure gonorrhea.
 Until fairly recently, there was no scientific evidence to back the claim.

-Data collected from a 2016 randomized controlled trial and an in vitro study found that the mouthwash Listerine significantly reduced the amount of N. gonorrhoeae on the pharyngeal surface.
+Data collected from a 2016 randomized controlled trial and an in vitro study found that the mouthwash Listerine significantly reduced the amount of N. gonorrhoeae (the bacteria that causes gonorrhea) on the pharyngeal (throat) surface.

 While this is certainly promising, more research is needed to assess this claim.
 A larger trial is currently underway.